ardywibowo/ardywibowo.github.io/content/post/a-quirky-gamma-poisson-reparameterization/index.md

 </center>

-The log likelihood of this distribution is:
+The log-likelihood of this distribution is:

 <center>